 - Officially audited courses do not count toward degree requirements or concentrations.

 - After Friday of week 2 an official audit cannot later be changed to a letter grade.

-College students must contact their advisor first in order to request an Incomplete.
+College students must first contact their advisor in order to request an Incomplete.
+The College form, deadline, and policies may differ from Booth.